ansys/pyensight/doc/source/calc_functions.rst

 ``NodeToElem(any parts, node-based scalar or vector)``

-Averages a node based variable to produce an element based variable.
+Averages a node-based variable to produce an element-based variable.

 For each: elem[j]->val += node[i]->val | elem[j]